MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.122.md

 Walnut Crop Provisions1.
 Definitions

-*Harvest.* Removal of the mature walnuts from the orchard.
+*Harvest.* Removal of mature walnuts from the orchard.

 *Interplanted.* In lieu of the definition contained in section 1 of the Basic Provisions, acreage on which two or more crops are planted in any form of alternating or mixed pattern.